 These skills are complemented by a significant attention brought to an individial R&D project.
-These projects are generally proposed by the Research for Integrative Numerical Geology (RING) team (http://www.ring-team.org/), which benefits from strong interactions with industry.
+The Research for Integrative Numerical Geology (RING) team proposes several projects every year, and students also benefit from the team's industrial network for summer internships.

 For ENSG students, joining the GN option is interesting because :